GribStream

 1. Make it a grid over Portugal at 0.5 degrees.

-2. Show what this would have looked like using only forecasts available 18 hours ago.
+2. Show what this would have looked like using a model-run cutoff 18 hours ago.

 3. Give me the last three model runs forecasting those same valid hours.